In 1932 Leica introduced the

 the allies.
 And so, the Japanese Camera industry as we know

 it was born.
-Most Japanese camera manufacturers got their start or
+Most Japanese camera manufacturers got their

 were revitalized after the war by manufacturing Leica (or Contax)